adfinis/virtesk/doc/virtesk-vm-rollout-config.rst

 Configuring virtual rooms
 =======================================

-The following steps explain the config file of amoothei-vm-rollout, focusing on how to define and configure virtual rooms.
+The following steps explain the config file of virtesk-vm-rollout, focusing on how to define and configure virtual rooms.

 --------------